peytoncordero/DRI25/creating-simulations.md

 Now that we have set up some very basic characteristics of our critters and a population to work with, we will want to let them perform some actions.
 We can do this by writing __methods__.
 Let's create two very basic methods, `gather()` and `reproduce()`.

 Each of these methods serve different purposes in our simulation.
-The `gather()` method will allow our critters to gather food, and will also determine if any critters starve to death from a stockpile shortage (we'll attempt the latter part later).
+The `gather()` method will allow our critters to gather food, and will also determine if any critters starve to death from a stockpile shortage (we'll attempt this latter part later).
 The `reproduce()` method will allow our critters to reproduce (obviously), and will allow our overall population to grow as the years advance.
 Let's start with the `gather()` method.

 ## The gather() Method